revaturelabs/bank-app-java-p0/README.md

 Avoid making unnecessary pushes to the `master` branch on Github as this will waste limited compute resources we can use in Github Actions.
 Instead, test your code locally (`mvn test`, or in your IDE) to see if your tests are passing.

+> NOTE: when you run `mvn test`, look for **PROJECT SCORE** in the console output to view your current score for the project.

+### Troubleshooting
+If you run into a problem you can't resolve during development, be resourceful.
+Here are some ideas to help you:
+* Proofread your code (look for typos or logical errors)
+* Review API documentation
+* Ask a colleague for advice or help (do NOT copy code, though)
+* Search StackOverflow or Google
+* Use print statements or a debugger

+Finally, if nothing else - push your code to Github and ask your trainer or QC to review it and give you feedback.
+It's always important that you provide as much context and ask precise questions so that others can best assist you.

 ## Extra
 You are welcome to add additional functionality beyond the base requirements, but you should have the core functionality finished first.
 Also,